UppaJung/ross-public/readme.md

 Ross was not afraid to speak truths that made people uncomfortable.

 Most of those of us celebrating Ross's life are members of the scientific and academic community that researches security within the context of computing, technology, and public policy.
-While we may not be policymakers or titans of industry, almost all of us are privileged to have knowledge and skills that give us far more power ove our use of technology than the average citizen.
+While we may not be policymakers or titans of industry, almost all of us are privileged to have knowledge and skills that give us far more power over our use of technology than the average citizen.
 Most of us believe that we we use this knowledge and our skills faithfully serve the public.

 And so, the best way to honor Ross is to share truths that cause discomfort to *us*, by questioning our belief that we are using our power to make the world a better place.